n7tms/MarathonManager.py/notes.md

 - [ ] Map checkpoints
 - [ ] Map runners

+- [ ] Put more detail in the README.md file

 - [x] Modify checkpoint code to deal with actual location
 - [x] Is it possible to hide a CheckpointID in the cmbCheckpoint element?
+- [x] add horizontal and vertical scrollbars on the courses window
+- [x] Add a participant
+- [x] Add right-click function to participant treeview
+- [x] Import participants (uses add fn)